gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 Running HIP version of mdrun
 ----------------------------

-Currently only limited offload capabilities are implemented for AMD HIP support.
 Please ensure you have a recent version of the ROCm toolkit and check the :ref:`AMD HIP installation guide <AMD-HIP>`.

 If you are using CDNA hardware, please ensure that your |Gromacs| build has been configured to use 64-wide execution on the device.
+For using RDNA hardware, try to use VkFFT (the default) as the GMX_GPU_FFT_LIBRARY, as official support for RDNA is not universal in rocFFT, and could lead to the runtime refusing to use the device.